acyeh-lab/microbes/README.md

-# acyeh-lab/microbes
+# Microbial TCRs
-This project is geared towards identifying microbes relevant to HCT as well as microbe-directed TCRs.
+This project is geared towards cataloguing microbe-directed TCRs.
 Each individual folder will contain relevant references for each TCR listed below

 | Species       | TCR Name      | Peptide         | Protein                   | Target                             | MHC    | PMID     |
 | ------------- | ------------- | --------------- | ------------------------  | ---------------------------------- | ------ | -------- |